My Home Heater Is Not Working: What Should I Do First?

-Is It Time to Replace My Heating System?
+Is It Time to Replace My Home’s Heating System?

-- On average, furnaces should last between 15 and 20 years.
-Is your furnace close to the end of its life cycle?
+- Is your furnace close to the end of its life cycle?
+On average, furnaces should last 15 to 20 years.

-- In the long run, will it cost more to repair and maintain your current furnace, or replace it?
+- In the long run, will it cost more to repair and maintain your current furnace than it will to replace it?

 - Would your energy bills go down with a new, more energy-efficient model?

-What Should be Considered When Choosing a Heater Replacement?
+What Should I Consider When Choosing a Heater Replacement?

 - Where do you live?
-Furnaces and boilers make the most sense in cold climates while heat pumps could be an energy-saving heater replacement in mild climates.
-However, keep in mind that all-climate heat pumps are becoming a viable option for residents of colder climates.
-Your geographic location also affects the efficiency you choose.
-In short, the more you spend on heating bills, the more worthwhile it is to invest in high-efficiency equipment.
+Furnaces and boilers make the most sense in cold climates, while heat pumps could be an energy-saving heater replacement in mild climates.
+However, keep in mind that all-climate heat pumps are becoming a viable option for residents in colder climates.
+Your geographic location may also determine the efficiency level of the heating system you choose.
+In short, the more you typically spend on heating bills, the more worthwhile it is to invest in high-efficiency equipment.

 - What do you already have in your home?
 If you don’t have ductwork, it makes sense to choose a boiler instead of a furnace or heat pump.
 If your home is ducted, perhaps your air conditioner needs to be replaced soon.
 You could cut back on your investment by choosing a heat pump instead of a traditional furnace / air conditioner combination.